ChoWingDev/aidev-pr-rejections/README.md

 **RQ2: How consistent are AI-generated PR descriptions with the actual code changes?**

-**RQ3: What early signals predict whether an AI-generated PR will be accepted or rejected?**
+**RQ3: Do AI-generated PRs attract different types or amounts of reviewer comments compared to human PRs?**

 ---